dfelinto/blender-manual/manual/video_editing/sequencer/sidebar/proxy.rst

 Rebuild Proxy and Timecode Indices
-   Generates Proxies and Timecodes for all selected strips, same as doing :menuselection:`Strip --> Rebuild Proxy and Timecode indices`.
+   Generates Proxies and Timecodes for all selected strips, same as doing :menuselection:`Strip --> Rebuild Proxy and Timecode Indices`.

 .. _bpy.types.SequenceProxy: